flowersinthesand/portal-java/core/README.md

 * `Room room(String name)`

 Finds corresponding room or opens new one if it doesn't exist.
-Utilize this method when trying to access  rooms which are supposed to be created in runtime.
+Utilize this method when trying to access rooms which are not available by injection, namely, are supposed to be created in runtime.

 * `App fire(String event, Socket socket)`
 * `App fire(String event, Socket socket, Object data)`